-When the average temperature consistently hovers around 90 degrees, you know the opportunity to rock a swimsuit is also steadily looming.
-Whether you’re hitting South Beach, taking the kids to one of the best water parks in Miami or paid one too many visits to the best ice cream shops in Miami, staying in shape is a priority in these parts.
+When the average temperature consistently hovers around 90 degrees, you know the opportunity to rock a swimsuit is steadily looming.
+Whether you’re finding the best things to do in Miami Beach, taking the kids to one of the best water parks in Miami or paid one too many visits to the best ice cream shops in Miami, staying in shape is a priority in these parts.
 To help you keep your fitness goals in check, we’ve pulled together a list of the best gyms in Miami, offering the latest in barre exercises, boot camp training and Pilates.

 Best gyms in Miami

 Barre workouts have taken off in a major way around the country but Pure Barre in Coral Gables is the studio that’s set the trend for locals.
-The 55-minute class—which is broken up into various muscle-toning sections (arms, core, thighs, seat)—follows the rest of the franchises’ routines but this location is continuously raising the bar with themed classes, bonus workshops, and experienced instructors not afraid to up the ante with new moves.
-Recently, the studio added new cardio-focused platform classes, a high-intensity, calorie-torching workout to complement to the traditional isometric exercises.
+The 50-minute class—which is broken up into various muscle-toning sections (arms, core, thighs, seat)—follows the rest of the franchises’ routines but this location is continuously raising the bar with themed classes, bonus workshops and experienced instructors not afraid to up the ante with new moves.
+Recently, the studio added new cardio-focused Empower classes, a high-intensity, calorie-torching workout that uses wrist and ankle weights to complement the traditional isometric exercises.

 #NoDaysOff is more than just a slogan, it’s a mantra for Legacy Fit owner Manning Summer and his team of trainers, who run this neighborhood boot camp gym.
 Workouts are tough—consisting of outdoor runs, weightlifting and circuit training—but think twice before you quit.
 If the camaraderie among fellow classmates doesn’t encourage you to keep going then the wrath from them might.
 For every straggler who fails to complete a workout, the entire class must run laps.
 Talk about motivation!

 Following a similar cardio-plus-strength-training model as Orange Theory and Barry’s Bootcamp, Fitbox Method aims to burn fat and build muscle during a fast-paced, 60-minute session.
 The reason you should try this one instead of the others is for the bonus stress relief—rather than sprinting to nowhere on the treadmill, cardio here consists of a 30-minute boxing session led by eager instructors who correct your form and yell “Dale!” to keep you motivated (this is Miami, after all).
-How do you tell whether your killer sweat-sesh is working?
-Snap a pre- and post-workout selfie at the photo booth out front for real-time results.
+Fitbox has recently added a spinning studio, where you watch music videos to keep you motivated as you ride.

 Coral Gables has fully taken to SoulCycle’s cult-like fitness empire—high-priced classes and all.
-SoulCycle Coral Gables takes spinning to new levels, with wild, energetic instructors, calorie-torching choreography and playlists filled with songs you lose yourself in (many have compared a cycling session here with a visit to a therapist, that’s just how cathartic the whole experience feels).
+SoulCycle Coral Gables takes spinning to new levels, with wild, energetic instructors, calorie-torching choreography and playlists filled with songs you lose yourself in (many have compared a cycling session here with a visit to a therapist—that’s just how cathartic the whole experience feels).
 The waiting area is tight, and just before class you’ll find there’s a mad rush in the locker area to put your things away, which can get a little uncomfortable, but no one seems to mind.
-You can thank the surge of endorphins SoulCycle delivers with the unlikely hospitality.

 Don’t be surprised if five minutes into class beads of sweat drip from your nose as you find yourself out of breath and struggling to keep up—JetSet is not your typical Pilates class.
 This particular muscle-lengthening exercise is performed on a megaformer machine, which is roughly twice the size of a conventional reformer, and combines cardio, strength training and Pilates for a core-crushing workout.
 Sessions are kept small and are generally attended by fit women whose lithe bodies seemingly glide on the carriage as they push, pull, lunge and squat in ways traditional Pilates does not allow.